Last updated: Tuesday, August 13, 2019

 SEO stands for Search Engine Optimization.

-Basically, when using SEO on your webpage you are trying to attract the attention of search engines (Google, Bing etc.).
-This makes it easier for potential clients to find your salon on the web and may lead them to pick your salon over your competitor’s.
+Basically, when using SEO on your webpage you are trying to attract the attention of search engines like Google and Bing.
+This makes it easier for potential clients to find your hair salon on the web and may lead them to pick you over your competitors.

 – A keyword is the word that best describes what the blog post is about.